Kobani: Siege by ISIL

-The People's Protection Units (YPG) took control of Kobanî on 19 July 2012.
-The Syrian authorities in Kobanî and other Kurdish towns evacuated the government offices and centers without any fighting taking place between the Syrian and Kurdish forces.
-Since July 2012, Kobanî has been under Kurdish control.
+The People's Protection Units (YPG) took control of Kobani on 19 July 2012.
+The Syrian authorities in Kobani and other Kurdish towns evacuated the government offices and centers without any fighting taking place between the Syrian and Kurdish forces.
+Since July 2012, Kobani has been under Kurdish control.
 The YPG and Kurdish politicians anticipated autonomy for the area, which they consider part of Rojava.
 After similar less intense events earlier in 2014, on 2 July the town and surrounding villages came under a massive attack from fighters of the Islamic State of Iraq and the Levant.
-On 16 September, ISIL resumed its siege of Kobanî with a full-scale assault from the west and the south of the city.
+On 16 September, ISIL resumed its siege of Kobani with a full-scale assault from the west and the south of the city.

-Kobanî Canton had been under attack by ISIL militants for several months.
-In September 2014, militants occupied most of the Kobanî region, seizing more than 100 Kurdish villages.
-As a consequence of the ISIL occupation, up to 200,000 Kurdish refugees fled from Kobanî Canton to Turkey.
+Kobani Canton had been under attack by ISIL militants for several months.
+In September 2014, militants occupied most of the Kobani region, seizing more than 100 Kurdish villages.
+As a consequence of the ISIL occupation, up to 200,000 Kurdish refugees fled from Kobani Canton to Turkey.
 Turkish authorities did not allow the refugees to enter with any vehicles or livestock that they had.

 In captured villages, militants committed massacres and kidnapped women.
-IS militants, however, were not able to occupy all of Kobanî itself, as the YPG and YPJ forces managed to defend a part of Kobanî and later several nearby settlements.
+IS militants, however, were not able to occupy all of Kobani itself, as the YPG and YPJ forces managed to defend a part of Kobani and later several nearby settlements.
 After weeks of isolation, which resulted from Turkey's preventing arms and fighters from entering the town (which in turn was due to the general hostility of the Turkish establishment towards Kurds with any links to the PKK), the US-led coalition began to target ISIL with a larger number of airstrikes.
 From September 2014 through January 2015, hundreds of airstrikes struck ISIL fighters and leveled most of the administrative buildings and houses in the city center, helping to stop the ISIL advance.
-On 20 October there were reports that Turkey, under significant US pressure, would allow Kurdish fighters from Iraqi Kurdistan to cross into Kobanî.
+On 20 October there were reports that Turkey, under significant US pressure, would allow Kurdish fighters from Iraqi Kurdistan to cross into Kobani.
 About 150 Kurdish troops were admitted on 29 October, which then began to turn the tide of the siege in favor of the Kurds.

-The YPG forced ISIL to retreat from Kobanî on 26 January 2015, thus lifting the siege.
-The city is currently under YPG control.
+The YPG forced ISIL to retreat from Kobani on 26 January 2015, thus lifting the siege.
+Following the victory the city received the nickname "Kurdish Stalingrad".

 Reaction

-The humanitarian response to the people from Kobanî who were displaced to Suruc, Turkey, was highly polarized, with actors associated with the Turkish state on the one hand, and the pro-Kurdish movement on the other.
+The humanitarian response to the people from Kobani who were displaced to Suruc, Turkey, was highly polarized, with actors associated with the Turkish state on the one hand, and the pro-Kurdish movement on the other.